CARES Act Resources

 EIDL applicants, whether you’ve already received an EIDL unrelated to COVID-19 or you received a COVID-19 related EIDL and/or Emergency Grant between January 31, 2020 and June 30, 2020, you may also apply for a PPP loan.

 If you ultimately receive a PPP loan or refinance an EIDL into a PPP loan, any advance amount received under the Emergency Economic Injury Grant Program would be subtracted from the amount forgiven in the PPP.
 However, you cannot use your EIDL for the same purpose as your PPP loan.

 Small Business Debt Relief Program

 This program provides immediate relief to small businesses with non-disaster SBA loans, including 7(a), 504, and microloans.
 The SBA will cover all loan payments on these SBA loans, including principal, interest, and fees, for six months.
-This relief will also be available to new borrowers who take out new 7(a), 504, and microloans loans prior to September 27, 2020.
+This relief is available to borrowers who took out 7(a), 504, and microloans loans prior to September 27, 2020.

 What does an “automatic deferral” mean to borrowers?

 - Interest will continue to accrue on the loan.